 Don Soifer is President of Nevada Action for School Options, a nonpartisan “action tank” he founded in 2017 to support the growth of diverse choices of rich, high-quality and personalized educational opportunities for all students.

 Prior to moving to Nevada, he served as Executive Vice President of the Lexington Institute, a nonpartisan think tank in Arlington, VA that he cofounded in 1998.
-Soifer directed the institute’s education and other domestic-policy research programs.
+Soifer directed the institute’s education and oversaw its other domestic-policy research programs.
 He also created and ran the Lexington Education Leadership Award Fellowship, the nation’s first national fellowship for school district leaders supporting personalized learning with technical partners Education Elements.

 He has been a fellow with the Aspen-Pahara Institute Education Fellowship since 2018.

-He has testified before the U.S. Congress on several occasions, in official hearings of various federal and state agencies and legislatures, and appears regularly on television and radio programs around the country.
+He has testified before the U.S. Congress on several occasions, in official hearings of various federal and state agencies and legislatures, and has appeared regularly on television and radio programs around the country.